Superalgos/Superalgos/Bitcoin-Factory/README.md

 ### Why is this System Beautiful?

 Because the precision of the forecasts can only improve over time.
 Think about it; once we find the right set of parameters and data for BTC / 1Hs with an error value of 0.8 %, we will be forecasting with this model until the minute anyone in the crowd finds another set of parameters and data for BTC / 1Hs with a lower error.
-For exampleif the new error value is 0.6, from there on all forecasts will be done with the new ML model until the time someone else finds another model with even less % error.
+For example, if the new error value is 0.6, from that point in time onwards all forecasts will be done with the new ML model until the time someone else finds another model with even less % error.

 It might take time, but our collective intelligence can only improve over time.